aripekka/tbcalc/README.md

 # tbcalc
 Package to calculate X-ray diffraction curves toroidally bent crystal analysers (TBCAs).
+For derivative work, please cite

+Ari-Pekka Honkanen and Simo Huotari, "General method to calculate the elastic deformation and X-ray diffraction properties of bent crystal wafers" (2020) Submitted to IUCrJ. https://arxiv.org/abs/2006.04952

 ## Installation
 tbcalc can be installed with pip with the following command: